 Many arrests conducted in criminal cases might be related to taxes.
 However, most people reading this article are probably wondering about how arrests play in the role of collecting unpaid taxes.

 To better understand this, let’s take a brief look at the IRS tax collections process

 IRS Publication 594-The IRS Collection Process, covers the entire tax collections process in full detail.
 It is an 8-page document that you can find on the IRS website.
 Here is a brief overview of how the IRS collects taxes.

 Tax return filing

 What many people don’t realize is that the IRS receives taxpayer information from multiple sources.
 For example, if you received a Form 1099-MISC from your property manager who is managing a rental property, the IRS receives a copy of that same form.
 This happens for virtually all sources of income.

 Your tax return actually is a reconciliation of this information that you send to the IRS.
 And it serves to show that you’ve taken the time to calculate your tax liability so you can pay it.

-If you’ve overpaid your taxes throughout the year, and it’s reflected in your federal income tax return, you’ll receive a tax refund.
-If you owe money, you’re supposed to pay the unpaid taxes, as well as any penalties, when you file your tax return.
+If you’ve overpaid your taxes throughout the year, your federal income tax return will reflect this fact, and you’ll receive a tax refund.
+If your tax return states that you owe money, then you’re supposed to pay the unpaid taxes, as well as any penalties, when you file your tax return.

 But sometimes, you might make a mistake.
-There might be unreported income because you forgot to include a form.
+There might be income because you did not report because you forgot to include a form.
 Or there might be an administrative error.

 In that case, the IRS will calculate your tax liability and send you a tax bill.